abnsrishik/pong-game-python/README.md

 # Pong Game

 Two-player Pong built in Python using OOP architecture.
-Ball accelerates on every paddle hit — gets harder as the rally continues.
+Ball accelerates on every paddle hit — gets harder as the rally ,continues.

 ## Controls